See, I told you I would still write reviews. I’m just eliminating the stress that I had built into them.

 In Creative Writing 101 writers learn the importance of showing and not telling.
-Forester must have been sick that day for he spends his entire novel telling the reader exactly how the characters feel, think and are.
-He never allows his character’s actions or words give the reader an emotional response, he spends his pages telling us how to feel.
+Forester must have been sick that day for he spends his entire novel telling the reader exactly how the characters feel, think, and are.
+He never allows his character’s actions or words to give the reader an emotional response, he spends his pages telling us how to feel.

 There is no chance to gain insight into a character through what they do, for Forester is much too busy telling all the pertinent details.
 There is no subtlety in the text.
 If we don’t get something the first time, rest assured, he will repeat himself two or three times.

 What will keep the reader reading is the power of the story itself.
 For many years Rose has been assisting her missionary brother in the heart of the African Jungle.
-When he dies suddenly she enlists Charlie, a gin-swigging rough and tumble river boat captain, to ship her back to civilization.
-Along the way they must traverse deadly rapids, disease infected hoards of mosquitoes, German soldiers, and a river that is not meant for the sturdiest of boats, never mind the old, rickety African Queen.
+When he dies suddenly she enlists Charlie, a gin-swigging rough and tumble riverboat captain, to ship her back to civilization.
+Along the way they must traverse deadly rapids, disease-infected hoards of mosquitoes, German soldiers, and a river that is not meant for the sturdiest of boats, never mind the old, rickety African Queen.

 Forester has a keen eye for mechanical detail.
 He gives good exposition over the mechanics of making an old steamer like the African Queen keep going.
 He paints a detailed picture of the African landscape, as seen from a riverboat.
 The physical details of the boat and its surroundings are all apt, and true.
-It is in the abilities of the humans that bring an air of falseness.
+It is the abilities of humans that bring an air of falseness.